MicrosoftDocs/minecraft-creator/creator/Commands/commands/script.md

 description: Description and usage of the script command
 ---
 # `/script` Command
-Debugging options for GameTest Framework.
+Debugging options for script within Minecraft.

 <table>
   <tr>